-Γ) ecer nber 31, 20 22 Less than 1 Year 1-3 Years 3-5 Years Over 5 Years Total (ir millions) Commitments to extend credit \$ 51,803 \$ 35,102 \$ 28,272 \$ 10,402 \$ 125,579 Standby letters of credit 2,253 652 140 106 3,151 Commercial and other letters of credit 66 30 12 11 119 Total commitments \$ 54,122 \$ 35,784 \$ 28,424 \$ 10,519 \$ 128,849
+December 31, 2023 Less than 1 Year than 1-3 3-5 Years Over 5 Years Total (ir millions) Commitments to extend credit \$ 51,371 \$ 44,770 \$ 25,860 \$ 10,217 \$ 132,218 Standby letters of credit 2,396 593 141 205 3,335 Commercial and other letters of credit 133 34 1 24 192 Total commitments \$ 53,900 \$ 45,397 \$ 26,002 \$ 10,446 \$ 135,745

-Since many of these commitments are expected to expire without being drawn upon, the total commitments do not necessarily represent future cash credit-related requirements.
-These financial instruments have off-balance-sheet credit risk because their contractual amounts are not reflected on the balance sheet until funded or drawn upon.
-However, standby letters of credit are reflected on the balance sheet at the fair value of the liability of \$22 million and \$21 million as of December 31, 2022 and 2021.
+Since many of these commitments are expected to expire without being drawn upon, the total commitments do not necessarily represent future cash requirements.
+These credit-related financial instruments have off-balance-sheet credit risk because their contractual amounts are not reflected on the balance sheet until funded or drawn upon.
+However, standby letters of credit are reflected on the balance sheet at the fair value of the liability of \$21 million and \$22 million as of December 31, 2023 and 2022.
 The fair value of these letters of credit is estimated based on the cost to terminate the agreement or fees currently charged for similar agreements.
 The credit risk associated with issuing commitments and letters of credit is substantially the same as that involved in extending loans to borrowers and the same credit policies are applied by management.
 Upon fully funding a commitment, the credit risk amounts are equal to the contract amounts, assuming that borrowers fail completely to meet their obligations and the collateral or other security are of no value.
 The amount of collateral obtained, if deemed necessary upon extension of credit, is based on management's credit evaluation of the borrower.
+The allowance for credit losses on unfunded commitments is reported as other liabilities in the Combined Statement of Condition.
+In addition, there were \$565 million of equity investment commitments outstanding at December 31, 2023.